Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: The study portion of flashcards is done!!
 The end card comes up appropriately and I now have buttons to open the settings overlay and to start the flashcards from the first one again.
 Tomorrow I will start figuring out the practice portion of the flashcard game--it'll involve removing the arrows and adding persistent buttons.

+## Day 71: September 24, 2019

+**Today's Progress**: Worked on Learn app.
+Specifically the flashcard game's practice mode.

+**Thoughts**: I was able to take care of the whole practice mode today!
+It helped I tried setting up the settings to accomodate it.
+The JS is very messy and I absolutely want to refine it tomorrow or after tomorrow.
+I want to add a method to the settings object that randomizes the current items when you click Try Again in the end overlay.
+I just realize now though that I could probably refine the settings.addItems() method to do this!
+I'll work on that tomorrow.
+After that and cleaning up the JS, I want to create real, high-fidelity mockups and work on the CSS for those before I move onto the matching game.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.